dkpnw/cloudflare-ddns/README.md

 Access your home network remotely via a custom domain name without a static IP!

-This is a fork of timothymiller's popular Cloudflare DDNS Updater.
-This fork modifies the following:
-- Includes redundant IPv4 and IPv6 detection sources in cases of Cloudflare issues (this is what inspired the fork in the first place)
-- Tweaks to logging to improve clarity and usefulness in messaging from the updater script Everything else is pretty much the same.
-It was already a great and useful script!

 ## ⚡ Efficiency

 - ❤️ Easy config.
 List your domains and you're done.